tweedegolf/tweedegolf.github.io/_posts/2015-04-03-webvr-and-threejs.md

 In our application the camera is fully controlled by the Oculus so it is best chose for the first scenario.

-This is even more true because we have chosen to apply the necessary rotations (described above) to the root scene instead of to all individual objects that are added to the root scene because it results in less and easier to read code.

-As a consequence, we can not add the camera to the scene because then the rotations would have no effect at all.
-Here is an example of a situation whereby the camera and the scene rotate together:
+This is even more true because we have applied rotations to the root scene (see in [this post](/2015/04/17/threejs-rotations/)).
+As a consequence, if we add the camera to the scene, the rotations of the scene will have no effect.
+Here is an example of a situation whereby the scene rotates while the camera is added to that same scene:

 <iframe width="420" height="315" src="https://www.youtube.com/embed/R2Ch397Ipps" frameborder="0" allowfullscreen></iframe>
 <br>